U.S. Mission San Jose

-Position: Spring 2020: Foreign National Student Internship Program
+Position: Fall 2021: Foreign National Student Internship Program

 Who May Apply: Students who are non-U.S. citizen residents in Costa Rica

 The FNSIP is designed for students who are non-U.S. citizen residents in Costa Rica seeking internships with the U.S. Mission, in San Jose, Costa Rica.
 The program benefits both the Mission and students by providing participants with valuable, educational, and relevant work experience, and/or academic credits, and also assists the Mission in meeting its goals, including strengthening and broadening ties between Costa Rica and the United States.

 The program is open to all qualified students and provides the opportunity to work for a limited period to be determined by the Mission (no more than 4 months).
 Post’s FNSIP program is administered in compliance with both U.S. and Costa Rican law.

 NOTE: No benefits (i.e. food or transportation) or compensation will accrue from an internship, nor any future employment rights.

 - Age: Students must be at least 18 years old at the time of participation in the program.

 - High School Degree: Students must have graduated from high school or equivalent secondary school prior to beginning the program.